Research Study Pool Information

 The majority of experiments in which students may participate take place in Peretsman Scully Hall or the Princeton Neuroscience Institute.
 All experiments will have prior approval from the University Institutional Review Board for Human Subjects and from the departmental committee overseeing the research participation assignment.
 Participants are assigned code numbers and all results of the research are reported as group averages, so no individual is identified in any way.

 Signing up for Studies

-Sign up to participate in studies by using Sona Systems, the online experiment management system used by the psychology department.
-Email messages containing information on how to access the Sona Systems website will be sent to all students who participate in experiments.
+Sign up to participate in studies by using Sona Systems, the online experiment management system used by the Department of Psychology.
+Email messages containing information on how to access the Sona Systems website will be sent to all students who are eligible to participate in experiments.
 The subject line will read “Special Announcement: Psychology Subject Pool.”
 All experimental sessions for which students may sign-up will be posted online.
-Postings begin in September and will continue to be posted throughout the semester until the deadline date.

 Students may sign up for a total of four hours of experimental sessions at any time during the semester of the psychology course.
 However, they are encouraged not to leave their participation to the last few weeks of the semester, since there could be difficulties in finding experiments at the last minute.

-- All of the posted sessions are acceptable for any course
+- All of the posted sessions are acceptable for any applicable course

 - Students need not select experiments whose content overlaps with the topic of the course they are taking